 Moscow is home to the University of Idaho and this vibrant city is rich with Idaho history, hiking and biking trails and is close to activities and attractions for a quick day trip.
 The eclectic mix of small-town friendliness and college-town energy found in Moscow offers plenty to do.
 Whether you’re traveling to watch a game, attending an event or just spending some time with your student, here are some suggestions for a fun-filled visit.

 Sports are a big draw at the University of Idaho, so find your favorite event by checking the latest athletic schedules for upcoming home games and meets.
-For special pricing on tickets, click this link and use the promo code VISIT.

 Culture, History & Entertainment